schierlm/Oberon2013Modifications/ColorTheme/README.md

 In addition, a flag can be configured that the text color should be mixed with the frame background color before applying it in `Display.invert` mode.
 To set the flag, prepend the colors list with an asterisk.

+In case you apply a theme as part of a script, you can suffix the color list with an @ symbol and the desired color depth, e.g. `@4`: This will apply the theme only if the current color depth is 4 bits per pixel.

 Installation
 ------------